Seltsam1/python-analysis-financial-and-polling-data/README.md

 - "main.py" python script will read in the data from the csv file and produce the following metrics to an output text file:
 1. Total months
 2. Total profit/losses
-3. Average change of profit/losses
+3. Average net change of profit/losses (difference from month to month)
-4. Greatest increase in profits
+4. Greatest net increase in profits (difference from month to month)
-5. Greatest descrease in profits
+5. Greatest net descrease in profits (difference from month to month)

 PyRoll
 - Contains a python script to calculate aggregate metrics